alexagedah/option-pricing/README.md

 # To Do
 - Calculate the Greeks
+- Add graphs which can plot the value of the option as a function of different variables and the greeks as a function of different variables
 - Monte Carlo simulation to price Asian options on non-dividend paying stocks (done on internship)
 - Trionomial Tree
 - Finite difference methods